-Around 1800 items, the most important being the Huguenot table carpet, the North Devon Pottery collections and furniture by Shapland and Petter.
+Around 1800 items, the most important being the Huguenot table carpet, Landkey Parish table, the North Devon Pottery collections and furniture by Shapland and Petter.
 Important examples of North Devon silver include a collection of spoons and the Barnstaple Dissenters' silver.
-A significant new acquisition is the Landkey Parish Table.